 All religious ministries at Christendom are specifically Catholic.

 Emphasis is placed on both religious and married vocations.
-A vocational discernment weekend is held annually, and Christendom offers a debt forgiveness program for graduates entering religious life.
-In a given year, about eight percent of graduating students choose a religious vocation, with more than 115 men and women as priests and religious, and Christendom has had more than 330 alumnus-to-alumna marriages.
+A vocational discernment weekend is held annually, and Christendom offers a debt forgiveness program for graduates entering religious life who take a vow of poverty.
+In a given year, about five percent of graduating students choose a religious vocation, with more than 140 men and women as priests, religious, or in seminary formation, and Christendom has had more than 350 alumnus-to-alumna marriages.

 Campus housing is provided for full-time students.
 About 90 percent of students live on campus, while others may live at home and commute to campus.